 The full utilization of digital technology can facilitate a successful transition to "Industry 4.0" and "Society 5.0."
 This transformation requires avoiding protectionist regulations that restrict the free flow of data across borders (or prevents open and free access to internet services), including preventing unjustified data localization or forced transfer of (or access to) the source code of software.
-While recognizing the potential of data collection across companies and sectors, the G7 should also ensure high standards of security and privacy protection forpersonal data through a principle- and outcome-based approach that allows adaptability in how companies implement necessary protections, as well as interoperability of such standards across jurisdictions.
+While recognizing the potential of data collection across companies and sectors, the G7 should also ensure high standards of security and protection of privacy and personal information through a principle- and outcome-based approach that allows adaptability in how companies implement necessary protections, as well as interoperability of such standards across jurisdictions.